 Staff stated they felt respected, supported and valued.
 Staff had access to online support services providing advice and guidance to practice policies, governance and management.
-Staff described an open and involved culture and were proud to work at the practice.
+We noted several members of staff had worked at the practice for over 10 years; they described an open and involved culture and were proud to work at the practice.
+Staff told us that the practice manager and provider were always available to provide help if required and that staff at the practice team were helpful and supportive towards each other.